Become a volunteer

 Our Lend an Ear programme uses the power of a phone call to help beat loneliness in our communities.
 This free service is offered to residents who struggle to get out, so they can enjoy a friendly chat with someone.

-If you’re warm, empathetic and open minded, you could be just what we’re looking for…
+If you’re warm, empathetic, and open minded, you could be perfect for the role.

 Volunteering opportunities